aardappel/lobster/lobster/docs/source/language_reference.md

 Named functions can be declared at any scope level (may be local), like so:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-function name(arg1, arg2): body
+def name(arg1, arg2): body
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`body` can either be a single expression, multiple expressions all on a single line separated by `;`, or, most commonly, an indentation (start of code on the next line further than the previous line, in this case the `function` keyword), and then any number of expressions on their own line separated by linefeeds, until a de-dedentation occurs (return to the indentation level of the parent, in this case again the `function` keyword).
+`body` can either be a single expression, multiple expressions all on a single line separated by `;`, or, most commonly, an indentation (start of code on the next line further than the previous line, in this case the `def` keyword), and then any number of expressions on their own line separated by linefeeds, until a de-dedentation occurs (return to the indentation level of the parent, in this case again the `def` keyword).
 It is an error to de-dedent less than the parent level.
 For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-function name(arg1, arg2):
+def name(arg1, arg2):
     exp1
     exp2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~